ciarangriffin93/Hangman-game/README.md

 * [Youtube](https://www.youtube.com/watch?v=m4nEnsavl6w&t=466s): This is used for learning how to create a hangman game in Python.

-* [Colorama-youtube](https://www.youtube.com/watch?v=u51Zjlnui4Y): This is used to how do import Colorama into Python.
+* [Colorama youtube](https://www.youtube.com/watch?v=u51Zjlnui4Y): This is used to how do import Colorama into Python.

 * [W3schools](https://www.w3schools.com/python/): This site was created using information W3Schools.

 * [OS](https://docs.python.org/3/library/os.html): This is how to use the OS module to clear the terminal.

-* [Code-Institute](https://www.youtube.com/watch?v=WTll5p4N7hE): This is from code institute to learn how to create love sandwiches project.
+* [Code Institute](https://www.youtube.com/watch?v=WTll5p4N7hE): This is from code institute to learn how to create love sandwiches project.

-* [Git_commit](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) I need to learn how to writing better commit messages.
+* [Git Commit](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/): I learn how to writing better commit messages.
+---

 ## Acknowledgements